 I’ve been using Surfshark to stream, browse, torrent, play online games, and access public wifi.
 Below is a quick summary of my experience, but you can read on to find out more about why this VPN is increasingly popular.

 Surfshark is a lightweight VPN that comes with an expansive suite of features.
-It’s secure and private and offers excellent customer service.
+It keeps no logs and offers plenty of security extras.
 Surfshark enables you to unblock a huge number of restricted apps and sites and works well in China.
 There’s no connection limit, which is a huge bonus these days.

 Surfshark key data